awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

    1. For **VPC**, choose the VPC in which to create the security group\.
 The security group can only be used in the VPC in which it is created\.

 1. You can add security group rules now, or you can add them at any time after you have created the security group\.
-For more information about adding security group rules, see [Adding Rules to a Security Group](#adding-security-group-rule)\.
+For more information about adding security group rules, see [Adding rules to a security group](#adding-security-group-rule)\.

 1. Choose **Create**\.